jorgew1998/Backend-PT/README.md

 ### Create the .env file

 Duplicate the .env.example file, rename it to .env and include the database connection data we indicated in the previous step.

+### Migrations

+Execute the following command to run the migrations and seeder of the project

+* php artisan migrate:fresh --seed

+That's all!
+Now the tables have been generated in your database.